Brick-Bread/S-L-AL-HSWV/README.md

 # S-L-AL-HSWV

-GANG GANG WHY YOU ON MY GITHUB
+Welcome to the Sixth Form S&L project!

+## Database Code Status

-The database code is practically done for now
+- The database code is mostly complete.

-The database code has opened up the csv files but requires to be in a callable sub routine + the actual game values realtime addition
+- It can open CSV files.
+- Next steps:
+    - Refactor into a callable subroutine.
+    - Implement real-time addition of game values.

+Feel free to contribute or explore the repository!